dciccale/ki.js/README.md

 Here are some of the tasks that grunt can run:

-* uglify:update -- add new banners
-* uglify:ie -- compile ki.ie8.min.js to ki.ie8.min.js
+* grunt normal -- compile ki.js to ki.min.js
-* uglify:normal -- compile ki.min.js to ki.min.js
+* grunt ie -- compile ki.ie8.js to ki.ie8.min.js

 Running `grunt` (default task) is just mapped to the `uglify:normal` task.